Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Frame.md

 ### `onStack`
 True if the frame this `Debugger.Frame` instance refers to is still on the stack; false if it has completed execution or been popped in some other way.
-Note that this property may be accessed at any time, so it can be used to verify whether it is safe to access other properties that require an on-stack frame.
+Note that this property may be accessed regardless of what state the frame is in, so it can be used to verify whether it is safe to access other properties that require an on-stack frame.

+### `terminated`
+True if the frame this `Debugger.Frame` instance refers to will never run again; false if it is on-stack or is a suspended generator/async call that may be resumed later.
+Note that this property may be accessed regardless of what state the frame is in, so it can be used to verify whether it is safe to access other properties that require a non-terminated frame.

 ### `script`
 The script being executed in this frame (a [`Debugger.Script`][script]